SDSU extends coach Brian Dutcher’s contract through 2022-23

-SAN DIEGO — San Diego State coach Brian Dutcher has signed a one-year contract extension that will keep him at the school through the 2022-23 season.
+SAN DIEGO — San Diego State coach Brian Dutcher has signed a one-year contract extension through the 2022-23 season.

 The extension announced Wednesday comes five months after Dutcher, in his first season in charge, led the Aztecs back to the NCAA Tournament after a two-year absence.
 The Aztecs, who also won their 11th Mountain West Conference title, finished 22-11.